dotnet/standard/docs/netstandard-20/packaging.md

 ### Layout of contract packages (`System.*`)

-Our goal is to discontinue the existing fine-grained packages we have been using for .NET Standard 1.x as well as for .NET Core.
+Our goal is to discontinue the existing fine-grained contract packages we have been using for .NET Standard 1.x as well as for .NET Core.

 We don't plan to update these packages.
 Instead we'll rely on [MSBuild conflict resolution](#msbuild-conflict-resolution) for package graphs that include the